muvaf/define-your-claim/README.md

 This is the one that gained much consensus in the meeting.
 Although @muvaf stated his concerns about `ResourceDefinition`, much of the design is doable.
 I will not go into too much detail about this here since linked gist comment is already extensive.

 * Infra-operator will write two `ResourceDefinition.crossplane.io/v1alpha1`s to define CRDs:
-  * One for claim CRD generation: MySQLClaim Namespace-scoped CRD
+  * [One](a/infra-op-writes/definitions/def-mysqlclaim.yaml) for claim CRD generation: [MySQLClaim Namespace-scoped CRD](a/generated/mysqlclaim_crd.yaml)
-  * One for resource CRD generation: SecureDatabase Cluster-scoped CRD
+  * [One](a/infra-op-writes/definitions/def-securedatabase.yaml) for resource CRD generation: [SecureDatabase Cluster-scoped CRD](a/generated/securedatabase_crd.yaml)

 * Infra-operator will write `CompositionDefinition.crossplane.io/v1alpha1` to act as resource classes:
-  * One replica resource class: CompositionDefinition
+  * One resource class if you'd like to bind resources directly to claim: [CompositionDefinition](a/infra-op-writes/classes/bind-to-claim.yaml)
-  * 3 replicas resource class: CompositionDefinition

-Note that it's not necessary to write both.
-They can write only one of them and let the app dev bundle that.
+  * One resource class if you'd like to bind resources to a resource, SecureDatabase: [CompositionDefinition](a/infra-op-writes/classes/bind-to-resource.yaml)

+Note that you can also bind claim to resource through the same composition mechanism.

-* App dev will bundle one `MySQLClaim` resource in the app.
+* App dev will bundle one `MySQLClaim` resource in the app:
+  * In case you composed one `SecureDatabase` to bind to [`MySQLClaim`](a/dev-writes/binds-to-resource.yaml).
+  * In case you composed all resources to bind directly to [`MySQLClaim`](a/dev-writes/binds-to-composition-elements.yaml).

+Note that app dev writes the same `MySQLClaim` but infra-op decides what it binds to.

 ### Solution B

 The main difference with Solution A is that here `ResourceDefinition` and `CompositionDefinition` is merged.
 The resulting object is used to generate two CRDs with full validation: `SecureDatabase` and `SecureDatabaseClass`

-* Infra-operator will write one `ResourceDefinition` to define CRDs:
+* Infra-operator will write one [`ResourceDefinition`](b/infra-op-writes/definitions/def-securedatabase.yaml) to define CRDs:
-  * As resource class CRD: `SecureDatabaseClass`
-  * As resource CRD: `SecureDatabase`
+  * CRD will be generated to be resource class: [`SecureDatabaseClass`](b/generated/securedatabaseclass_crd.yaml)
+  * CRD will be generated to be resource: [`SecureDatabase`](b/generated/securedatabase_crd.yaml)

 * Infra-operator will write one `ClaimDefinition` to define CRD:
-  * As claim: `MySQLClaim`
+  * CRD will be generated to be claim: [`MySQLClaim`](b/generated/mysqlclaim_crd.yaml)

 Note that it's not necessary to write both.
 They can write only one of them and let the app dev bundle that.

 * Infra-operator will write strongly typed resource classes:
-  * One replica resource class: `SecureDatabaseClass`
+  * One resource class if you'd like to bind resources directly to claim: [`SecureDatabaseClass`](b/infra-op-writes/classes/bind-to-claim.yaml)
-  * 3 replicas resource class: `SecureDatabaseClass`
+  * You cannot bind more than one resource to `MySQLClaim` in this solution.
+Though we can change that, I think that's a fair opinion for the system to have, i.e. classic PVC model preserved and we allow static provisioning just like today.

 * App dev will bundle one `MySQLClaim`.
+  * One `SecureDatabase` to bind to [`MySQLClaim`](b/dev-writes/binds-to-resource.yaml).

 ## Comparison